bharath43/Python/README.md

 Despite all these efforts, counterfeit medicine selling rackets don’t seem to stop popping here and there.
 It has become a challenge to deploy resources to counter these; without spreading them too thin and eventually rendering them ineffective.
 Government has decided that they should focus on illegal operations of high net worth first instead of trying to control all of them.
 In order to do that they have collected data which will help them to predict sales figures given an illegal operation's characteristics.

+# Objective
+To predict sales figures related to counterfeit medicine selling operations.

-Data Files
+# Data Files
 Train Dataset = counterfeit_train.csv

 Test Dataset = counterfeit_test.csv

-Formal Problem Statement

-Variable names are self explanatory.

-Your task here is to build a predictive model for predicting sales figures given other information related to counterfeit medicine selling operations.
-You need to build your model on the train dataset.
-Test dataset does not have a response column; you need to predict those values and submit it in a csv format.

-Submission:

-Submission CSV should resemble the file:

-Sample Submission = 'sample_submission.csv'

-Column names, value types should be exactly the same.
-Also number of rows in the submission csv should be exactly the same as test data.
-If this is not taken care of, your submission will not be graded.
+# Data Dictionary
+Medicine ID: Medicine ID

+Counterfeit_Weight: Weight of the counterfeit medicine

+DistArea_ID: District ID

+Active_Since: Year

+Medicine_MRP: Price of the medicine

+Medicine_Type: Type of the medicine

+SidEffect_Level: Sideffect level(critical,mild)

+Availability_rating: Availablity of the counterfeit medicine

+Area_Type: Different types of areas

+Area_City_Type: Tier 1,Tier 2 and Tier 3

+Area_dist_level:DIfferent area district levels like small,medium,high and unknown

+Counterfeit_Sales: Sale price of countereit medicine

+# Conclusion
-I have applied different algorithms like linear,lasso,ridge and random forest.

-When i compared MSE value of all these algorithms random forest model performed well and achieved 0.54.
+I have applied linear,lasso,ridge regression and random forest models.When I compared the performance of the models Random Forest model performed well and achieved mean absolute error of 0.54.